)

 Exclusions for bilateral conditions

-Analysis paralysis with choice options
+Analysis paralysis with policy choices

 For each quote, we used a Nevada address.
-For the sample quotes for dogs, we used a profile of a medium-sized 2-year-old mixed-breed male dog.
+For the sample quotes for dogs, we used a profile of a 2-year-old mixed-breed, medium-sized male dog.
 For cats, we used a profile of a 2-year-old American shorthair female cat.
 Quotes for both species were for accident and illness coverage with 80% reimbursement, a $500 deductible, and $5,000 or more in annual coverage.

-Cost of pet insurance in Nevada
+Cheapest pet insurance companies in Nevada

 Your exact costs may be different depending on your pet’s breed, species, age, and more.